5th May 2020

 So I can only recommend to do the return early.

-One can either prepare and submit the income tax return on his own or have it prepared and filed by a tax advisor.
+You can either prepare and submit the income tax return yourself or have it prepared and filed by a tax advisor.

-Everyone can fill in and submit his income tax return by himself through the website of the Spanish Tax Office.
+Everyone can fill in and submit his/her income tax return by himself/herself through the website of the Spanish Tax Office.

 The Spanish tax office also provides extensive information on the income tax return (in Spanish).

 For most taxpayers, there is already a so-called "Borrador" online, that is a draft for the income tax return, in which the Tax Office has already entered all known income (for example, everything that employers, banks and since 2018 also the Internet portals for vacation rentals have already reported).

 I recommend not simply confirming this draft, but at least checking it, because, for example, foreign income (and taxes already paid abroad) are not automatically included, not all tax deductions are automatically made, but must be declared actively (for example, for rental costs, certain educational expenses for children, ...).
 Likewise, the Tax Office can not always know how long somebody rented out a second home, and how long it was vacant.